 The first Shomrim Society was established in the New York City Police Department in 1924.
 Capt.
 Jacob Kaminsky was the first president.
 It is rumored that a comment made to a young Jewish officer going on patrol was the spark that started this fraternal and charitable organization.
-It was suggested that he might feel more at home with a salami, rather than a nightstick, under his arm.
-Well ,he kept his salami, his heritage and his police status.
 At that time only 1% of the department was Jewish.

 Shomrim really blossomed in New York during the depression years.
 Civil service jobs provided the only secure means of making a living in those days.
 The civil service lists of 1935-37 added 400 new Shomrim members.